blabla1337/skf-flask/markdown/code_examples/php/27-code_example--Session_cookies_(domain)--.md

     	<?php

-	//Whenever a session is started and you want to share it over different domains the domain value should be set
+	//Whenever a session is started, and you want to share it over different domains, the domain value should be set:

 	public function sessionStart(){